 After they came back with their homework completed, I completed an assessment of their design needs.
 Favoring organic, lush, and decidedly modern product photography a la Etsy and Pinterest, it was clear the Retail department was angling to appeal to upper-middle-class mothers who tend to frequent our “Heavy User” member base.

 What role did I play?

-Using a Canon DSLR and Adobe Creative Suite, I took photos of over 150 products while utilizing the Museum’s gorgeous scenery.
+Using a Canon DSLR and Adobe Creative Suite, I took photos of over 150 products that utilized the Museum’s gorgeous scenery.
 After editing and optimizing for the web, the photos and product descriptions were loaded into Shopify’s framework and the webpage launched.
 Using HTML5 and CSS, I created a skin for our Shopify page that would mesh well with our current proprietary CMS (which does not feature an eCommerce option that suited our needs.)